Package 'markovDP'

 ...

-if action is unspecified, then the additional parameters are passed on to action() to determine the action.
+if action is unspecified, then the additional parameters are passed on to action() to determine the action using the model's policy.

 Value